anerv/BikeDNA/README.md

 ## Credits

-Please cite as: Vierø, A. R., Vybornova, A., & Szell, M. (2023).
+Please cite as:

+>Vierø, A. R., Vybornova, A., & Szell, M. (2024).
 BikeDNA: A tool for bicycle infrastructure data and network assessment.
-Environment and Planning B: Urban Analytics and City Science, 0(0). <https://doi.org/10.1177/23998083231184471>
+Environment and Planning B: Urban Analytics and City Science 51(2). <https://doi.org/10.1177/23998083231184471>

 Development of BikeDNA was supported by the Danish Road Directorate.